NigelEarle/carlsmed-project/readme.md

 For future work and enhancements, I'd put a bit more effort into the styles and making the application look and behave with a bit more fluidity..which might include loading spinners, highly responsive styling at small screens.
 I kind of broke a rule of mine using flexbox for layout specific styling when I should've used css-grid.
 Again, not under a time constraint I'd go back and change this.

 ### Setup and Run
-Working specifically in the carlsmed-project/client in a separate terminal from the running server.
+Working specifically in the carlsmed-project/client directorty, run the following in a separate terminal from the running server app.

-### Prerquisites
+### Prerequisites
 -   Node.js v20 or greater installed

 1. Install dependencies